SUSTAINABLE

 -

 Farmers trained in the Tiyeni method of Deep Bed Farming (DBF) to increase yields See www.tiyeni.org for details.
 This method involves the breakup of the hardpan layer found under regularly cultivated fields.
 This allows much better root penetration and higher rates of rainfall infiltration, especially when combined with a range of permaculture techniques.
-A study of the impact of DBF on hunger among 560 Malawian farmers demonstrated that families using DBF consume an extra meal per day compared to farmers growing crops conventionally.
-These farmers experienced an average increase in crop yields of 146 percent rise in crop yields that is, yields were roughly two and a half times what they were before adoption of DBF.
+According to a Tiyeni study on the impact of DBF on hunger among 560 Malawian farmers, families using DBF consume an extra meal per day compared to farmers growing crops conventionally.
+These farmers experienced an average increase in crop yields of 146 percent i.e.roughly two and a half times what they were before adoption of DBF.
 All farming families in the group eradicated severe food insecurity within six years.
+Our initial training of Nankhunda farmers in November 2024 produced an increased maize yield of about 50% but did not count the yield of the supplementary crop interplanted between the maize.
+Therefore we estimate a likely doubling of crop yield.
+Training at Mbedza produced a similar result.
+See progress report below for details.

 -